 The company also claims it will use sustainable aviation fuels (SAF), being more environmentally friendly than the current generation of aircraft.

-Boom Supersonic will build its first full-scale manufacturing plant at the Piedmont Triad International Airport in Greensboro, North Carolina, where the company will develop and test its Overture aircraft.
+Boom Supersonic is building its first full-scale manufacturing plant at the Piedmont Triad International Airport in Greensboro, North Carolina, where the company will develop and test its Overture aircraft.

-Here’s a video of the Overture and updated design:
+Here’s a video of the XB-1 aircraft’s first flight:

 Boom Supersonic is a venture-backed private company.
 Its investors include the founders, employees, and venture capital firms.

-The company has raised more than $247 million, valuing the company at over $1 billion.
+The company has raised more than $247 million.
 The company is using funds to build the XB-1 Baby Boom prototype and its aircraft manufacturing facility in North Carolina.

-Prominent venture capital investors include American Express Ventures, Celesta Capital, Olive Tree Capital, Y Combinator, Prime Movers Lab, WRVI Capital, 8VC, Caffeinated Capital, Palm Drive Ventures, RRE Ventures, Emerson Capital, SV Angel, Sam Altman, and Paul Graham.
+Prominent venture capital investors include American Express Ventures, Celesta Capital, Olive Tree Capital, Y Combinator, Prime Movers Lab, WRVI Capital, 8VC, Caffeinated Capital, Palm Drive Ventures, RRE Ventures, Emerson Capital, SV Angel, Bessemer, Reid Hoffman, Sam Altman, and Paul Graham.

 The Boom Supersonic IPO date will not likely happen in the next 1-2 years, possibly much longer.